Komodo/komodo-website/src/pages/blog/2014-04/komodo_personal_license.html.md

-There are no change software changes - the personal license uses the same Komodo IDE software, so you get [all the features] of Komodo IDE (multiple languages, debugging, source code control), and you are able to use this license to develop commecial software, just like you would with the enterprise Komodo IDE license.
+There are no change software changes - the personal license uses the same Komodo IDE software, so you get [all the features] of Komodo IDE (multiple languages, debugging, source code control), and you are able to use this license to develop commercial software, just like you would with the enterprise Komodo IDE license.

 [all the features]: /features/